kennywall/import-test/_posts/2011-01-28-introduction-to-logic-in-computing-science.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/logic.jpg
 ---
-{% include JB/setup %}<p>This course is based on the following philosophical principle:
+{% include JB/setup %}This course is based on the following philosophical principle:

 	All computing scientists must be able to employ rigorous reasoning to justifytheir claims about thebehaviorof the programs they produce.